SPie/laravel-jwt/README.md

 the `SPie\LaravelJWT\TokenProvider\CookieTokenProvider`.
 Of course you can create a custom `TokenProvider`, implementing the `SPie\LaravelJWT\Contracts\TokenProvider` interface and specify it in the JWT config.

+You have to specify a `TokenProvider` for refresh tokens too, if you want to use them.
+It is recommended to use different `TokenProvider` types for each of the tokens.

 ### JWTHandler
 To create or validate JWTs, you can use the `SPie\LaravelJWT\JWTHandler`.
 Just use dependency injection or use the `make`